gmendonca/simple-p2p-file-sharing/README.md

 ```

 - folderName: Folder name that will be created to put the text files on
-- numFiles : number of files that will be created in the created folder
+- numFiles: number of files that will be created in the created folder

 ### help